07th-mod/higurashi-assembly/README.md

 Each time we publish a new release of the core part of the mod, the CI on each repository fetches the corresponding branch and compiles a DLL.
 The DLL is then included in the release archive.

-The CI on this repository just compiles on every push, to make sure you haven't broken anything.
+The CI on this repository is only used to make sure nothing is broken, by compiling the project on every push or pull request.

 The CI uses Mono which is bundled with the `ubuntu-latest` runner on Github actions to compile the DLL (the old Travis runner also used Linux/Mono to compile for a very long time without any issues).